ClojureBridge/organizing/Letters-to-students.md

 >
 > Lillie & Jessie
 >
-> PS: Direct survey link, for posterity: https://docs.google.com/spreadsheet/viewform?formkey=dDhBejF5RzB6Z09lS3FQMUVtY3RjaVE6MQ#gid=0
+> PS: Direct survey link, for posterity: (DIRECT SURVEY LINK HERE PLZ)

 ### This is the short version of "hello, take the damn survey", for following up with added people.